chipslays/prntsc-uploader/readme.md

 #### `upload(string $file): array`

-Uplaod image to prnt.sc by local file or url.
+Upload image to prnt.sc by local file or url.

 ```php